 Post-traumatic stress disorder (PTSD) is a psychological response to witnessing or experiencing a traumatic event.
-The public tends to associate PTSD with car accidents and veterans, but the condition can happen to anyone who experiences intense trauma.
+The public tends to associate PTSD with car accidents and veterans, but the condition can happen to anyone who experiences intense trauma, workers PTSD is a real problem.
 This could include a retail employee held at gunpoint by a burglar, or a schoolteacher who intervenes in a fight between two students.
 Statistics indicate that approximately eight percent of the entire population will experience the effects of PTSD at some point.
 Medical professionals are unsure why some people experience PTSD and others do not.

 However, those who suffer from PTSD may be unable to function normally because PTSD can make it difficult for someone to continue living as they did before the traumatic event.
 PTSD may also cause the victim’s personality to change.
 Anyone who suffers an intensely unpleasant or horrifying experience, such as stopping at the scene of a tragic car accident, may suffer from PTSD.
 It should be noted that PTSD does not discriminate and affects children and adults from all backgrounds.

 What are Common Signs of PTSD?